Peru

 Alternative Experience:

-Cahuachi Pyramids – One of the largest adobe archaeological sites in the world.
-The most significant ceremonial centre of the Nazca culture, dating back around 2000 years.
-Discover the mystery of the pyramids and their connection to the Nazca lines.
-Your guide can assist with reservation.
+The Pyramids of Cahuachi – One of the largest adobe archaeological sites in the world.
+The most important ceremonial site of the Nazca culture, dating back around 2000 years.
+Uncover the mystery of the pyramids and their connection to the Nazca lines.
+Your guide can help you with reservations.
 For those not visiting the pyramids, free time is available.

-Before lunch, we will soar over the Nazca lines to uncover numerous figures carved into the desert ground.
+Before lunch, we'll fly over the Nazca lines to discover numerous figures carved into the desert ground.

 Free time in Nazca.

-On the way back to Lima, we will visit the Cantalloc Aqueducts – Considered one of the oldest irrigation systems in the world.
-Built 2000 years ago, these ancient aqueducts enabled the Nazca culture to transport water from the Andes to the Nazca valley through underground channels.
+On the way back to Lima, we will visit The Cantalloc Aqueducts – Considered one of the oldest irrigation systems in the world.
+Built over 2000 years ago, these ancient aqueducts enabled the Nazca culture to transport water from the Andes to the Nazca Valley through underground channels.

-Bus returning to Lima.
-Relax into the comfy seats, watch a film onboard, or simply snuggle under a blanket and nap along the journey.Day 7: Lima - Cusco – Heart of the Empire.
+Bus back to Lima.
+Relax in comfortable seats, watch an onboard movie, or simply wrap yourself in a blanket and doze off along the way.Day 7: Lima - Cusco – The Heart of the Empire.

 Day 8